Queen Elizabeth (2023 film)

 Queen Elizabeth is a 2023 Indian Malayalam-language film directed by M. Padmakumar and produced by Ranjith Manambarakkat, M. Padmakumar, and Sreeram Manambarakkar.
 It features Meera Jasmine in the title role, with Narain, as the main male lead.
 The other supporting cast includes Shwetha Menon, Johny Antony, Neena Kurup, Jude Anthany Joseph, Manju Pathros, and V. K. Prakash.
 The film was released theatrically on 29 December 2023.
 Subsequently, it premiered on ZEE5 on 14 February 2024.

 Plot

-The movie is a light-hearted entertainer set in an urban backdrop about a headstrong and short-tempered unmarried woman named Elizabeth, who leads a simple life.
-While her character is frowned upon by the people around her, Alex is in a pursuit to win her over.
+Elizabeth is a headstrong, short-tempered, and unmarried woman who leads a simple life.
+While she is frowned upon by the people around her, Alex is in a pursuit to win her over.
 Things change when Elizabeth goes to Coimbatore for a business meeting.
-She learns that she is diagnosed with 3rd stage pancreatic cancer and she has just three more months to live.
+She learns that she is diagnosed with stage 3 pancreatic cancer and she has just three more months to live.
 She soon changes her character and befriends her employees and molds her relationship with her family.
 She becomes close to Alex and slowly falls in love with him.
 Towards the end, Elizabeth discloses her health issue to Alex, and they visit Dr. Vysakh.
 It is revealed that the doctor who consulted Elizabeth was suffering from a mental disorder due to her child's death from pancreatic cancer and that Elizabeth does not have cancer.
 The climax shows Elizabeth married to Alex and living happily.